pitbitdevs/pitbitdevs.org/README.md

 ## Changing Site Data

 All site configurations are contained in `config.toml`.
+Use github Actions to deploy.

 ## Attributions